LaravelDaily/Booking-Com-Simulation-Laravel/course/11-bug-take-eager-limit.md

 So, as I said, a separate full lesson dedicated to that bug, just to show you a few things:

 - If you have automated tests, it doesn't mean you're testing the right scenarios
-- Laravel has limitations but have great packages that you can use
+- Laravel has limitations but has great packages that you can use

-Now let's get back on track of building new features in our project, again.
+Now let's get back on track with building new features in our project, again.